Outdoor Space

 The Blackdown Hills AONB

-Enveloped in greenery and still untouched by commercial trappings, the Blackdown Hills AONB is perfect for those looking to immerse themselves in a world of steep valleys, gushing rivers, distinctive hedgerows and sprawling fields.
+Enveloped in greenery and still untouched by commercial trappings, the Blackdown Hills National Landscape (formerly known as AONB) is perfect for those looking to immerse themselves in a world of steep valleys, gushing rivers, distinctive hedgerows and sprawling fields.

 A place that is internationally recognised for its beautiful scenery, a natural way to start exploring the Blackdown Hills is on foot (or bike or hoof).
 Starting with easy walks like the 2-mile Stockland to Umborne Brook walk and the 3-mile Hemyock to Owleycombe circular route, and progressing all the way to hardcore treks like the 20-mile Dunkeswell and Sheldon and the 22-mile Hemyock to Sheldon walks, amblers of all ages and abilities will be able to stretch their legs and blow away the cobwebs with a huge variety of walks and rides.